JonStratton/belagos-builder/README.md

 ### Generic Scripts
 These are needed to run the grid.
  - bin/belagos_client.sh - This script acts as a way to interact with the hosts on the backend, mostly around the boot process.
- - bin/boot_pipe_menu.exp - This expect script controls the boot of a VM and exposes some options via the “belegos_client.sh” script via named pipes.
+ - bin/boot_pipe_menu.exp - This expect script controls the boot of a VM and exposes some options via the “belagos_client.sh” script via named pipes.
  - bin/boot_wait.sh - This script will attempt to run a VM in the background (via “boot_pipe_menu.exp” and nohup) and report “Success” if it detects that its done booting.
  - bin/qemu_run.sh - This script takes a server type (install|main|auth|cpu) and will attempt run it.